echebbi/eclipse-discord-integration/README.md

 - [MinnDevelopment](https://github.com/MinnDevelopment) for [his Java implementation](https://github.com/MinnDevelopment/java-discord-rpc) of Discord RPC.
 - [Lorenzo Bettini](https://github.com/LorenzoBettini) for his explanations on [how to publish a p2 composite repository on Bintray](http://www.lorenzobettini.it/2016/02/publish-an-eclipse-p2-composite-repository-on-bintray/).
  - [HelloWorld017](https://github.com/HelloWorld017/) for [his adaptation](https://github.com/HelloWorld017/fileicons-render) of [programming language icons](https://github.com/file-icons/atom).
 These icons are displayed on Discord according to the programming language of the current file.
+- The [Eclipse Foundation](https://www.eclipse.org/org/foundation/) for allowing me to display the logo of the Eclipse IDE in Discord's status.